 ADT Basic offers basic home protection for a reasonable monthly cost.
 The price is $28.99 per month and includes the security equipment (separate cost) plus 24-7 professional monitoring through either a landline or cellular connection.
 This package supports fire, carbon monoxide, and flood monitoring services as well if you choose to purchase these devices.
 In our experience, $28 per month for basic home protection is a touch pricey.
 Most of the systems we’ve tested offer similar value for around $20 per month.
 Bear in mind, you don’t pay for ADT’s equipment beforehand, and they offer higher-quality devices than other brands.

-ADT Secure comes with everything the basic plan offers, plus home automation and remote arming and disarming.
+ADT Smart Home comes with everything the basic plan offers, plus home automation and remote arming and disarming.
 It costs $45.99 per month, which isn’t bad for total home security and smart home controls.
 This option definitely gave us greater command over our system.
-It includes the ADT Pulse app for remote access and controls.
+It includes the ADT Pulse app (now called ADT Control) for remote access and controls.
 You’ll also enjoy instant alerts sent straight to your smartphone, notifying you of any suspicious activity.3

-Finally, the ADT Complete plan combines the features from the other packages with their Remote Secure Video upgrade.
+Finally, the ADT Video and Smart Home plan combines the features from the other packages with ADT’s Remote Secure Video upgrade.
 This package gives you access to video support if you want to set up security cameras around your home.
 But it comes at a healthy price increase, putting your expenditure at $59.99 per month, plus equipment costs, as there’s no video monitoring without video cameras.

-With ADT Complete, you’ll be able to tap into live video monitoring, allowing you to view your video feed from your ADT cameras, anywhere, any time.
+With ADT Video and Smart Home, you’ll be able to tap into live video monitoring, allowing you to view your video feed from your ADT cameras, anywhere, any time.
 This plan worked well for us during testing, but it’s a bit pricey for our taste, especially considering some companies offer video monitoring for only $10 per month.

 FYI: If you move frequently, you can easily transfer your ADT security service to a new location.